Latest update 3/20/20

 - Please note the number of visitors may be limited by nursing staff depending

 on the illness of the patient.

-- Visitation is limited to parents, legal guardians, or one family-designated
+- Visitation is limited to a parent, legal guardian, or one family-designated

-caregiver/support person only during change of shift between 6:30 AM -
+adult caregiver/support person only during change of shift between 6:30

 - The staff may ask visitors to temporarily leave the bedside during patient